 1. Have there been any major water leaks?

-This is a question you should ask before buying a house in Bloomfield HIlls not because the actual leak or pipe break is a big deal – actually it’s a pretty easy fix – but to find out the likelihood of any hidden water damage.
+This is a question you should ask before buying a house in Metro Detroit Michigan not because the actual leak or pipe break is a big deal – actually it’s a pretty easy fix – but to find out the likelihood of any hidden water damage.
 The truth of the matter is that most houses have some maintenance issues.

 Your chief areas of concern here will be exposed pipes in basements with no or inadequate heat, in crawl spaces, and in exterior walls.
 A leaking supply line in an exterior wall can leak for years before the evidence is noticeable.
 And when you have a leak behind the drywall, you may have mold, which is a genuine health hazard and very costly remediation.